 Weston was first incorporated as a village in 1881 and then as a town in 1915.
-Weston remained an independent town until 1967 when it amalgamated with the former Borough of York, which is 1998 amalgamated with the City of Toronto.
+Weston remained an independent town until 1967 when it amalgamated with the former Borough of York, which amalgamated with the City of Toronto in 1998.

 Quality lives in the details of every home built by Urban Park – it’s there where our commitment to excellence can be most clearly seen.
 From their gracious exteriors to the exquisite interior finishings in their kitchen and bathrooms, every facet of design and craftsmanship is first class.
 Equally important to our success is our dedication to after-sales service and customer satisfaction.